iamhll/f265enc_doc/source/how_to/main.rst

             git reset "SHA1 ID of the commitment you were working with"

-(20200917) How to Get a Simply History
+(20200924) How to Get a Simply History
 --------------------------------------

-    #.  |   press F4 after gitk --all is executed
+    #.  |   press F4 after "gitk --all" is executed
         |   (or click "View" and choose "Edit wiew..." after gitk --all is executed)
         |   click "Simple history"